Disco Chess vs ChessPecker: Two takes on the woodpecker method

 Conclusion

 Disco Chess makes this as frictionless as possible.
 Pick a set, start solving, and let the app track everything.
-No configuration, no limits, no payment required.
+Beyond tactics, Disco Chess also offers GM-curated opening courses with video lessons and game-based training from your Lichess games, all using the same cycle-based repetition system.

 ChessPecker offers more control at the cost of complexity and a paywall for full features.
 If custom set creation is essential to your training philosophy, it delivers that capability.